 In order to ensure that your highly sensitive child flourishes, and succeeds in school, you need to understand your child, and what they actually need.
+So how to help a highly sensitive child at school?

 Your highly sensitive child will struggle in school at some point.
 That’s a fact.
 A highly sensitive child (HSC) needs the right support to flourish in school.
 Working out exactly what they need is half the problem.